tommcclean/tomorepo/src/components/EditableElement/README.md

 ```

 ### Available Props
-- element - Text - Default: 'h1' `The base element of the editable component`
+- `element` - text - Default: 'h1' `The base element of the editable component`
-- text - text - Default: 'Empty Heading' `The initial text of the element before it is edited
+- `text` - text - Default: 'Empty Heading' `The initial text of the element before it is edited

 ### Events
-- component-updated - Returns a string with the new value
+- `component-updated` - Returns a string with the new value